 Reactor-type plant for the treatment of cooling lubricants

-This plant is designed for cleaning cooling lubricants (cutting fluids) from oil products using reagent treatment followed by filtration process.
-The plant produces purified water and low-hazardous sludge. * If a higher throughput is required, the company can develop a customized solution with several reactors or with vessels of a larger size.
+This plant is designed for cleaning cooling lubricants (cutting fluids) from oil products by treatment with a reagent followed by a filtration process.
+The plant produces purified water and a low-hazardous sludge. * If a higher throughput is required, the company can develop a customized solution with several reactors or with vessels of a larger size.

 |Plant throughput, m3 / day||Up to 100*|